zenjia/MvvmChart/README.md

 ```

 ![Scatter customization demo screen shot](https://img2020.cnblogs.com/blog/2238515/202012/2238515-20201223140833298-1559993859.png)

-（To see more samples, just download the source code, and run the **demo** app(more samples will be added continually).
-Enjoy!）
+To see more samples, just download the source code, and run the Demo app(more samples will be added continually).
+Enjoy!